alessandro-ancona/Ethical-Hacking-Reporitory/README.md

 | ml   | Match amount of lines in response                   |
 | ms   | Match HTTP response size                            |

+But you can also exploit the registration form where the "Username already exist" response will be provided.

 # Exploitation

 # Privilege Escalation